Norne9/atree/README.md

 ## How to run

-You need Python 3.7 (I haven't test other versions) and pyglet
+You need Python 3.7 (I haven't test other versions) and pygame

-Install pyglet as follows: `pip install pyglet`
+Install pygame as follows: `pip install pygame>=2.0.0.dev6`

 And now run the application: `python atree.py`